jwage/changelog-generator/README.md

     $ ./vendor/bin/changelog-generator generate --user=doctrine --repository=migrations --milestone=2.0 --include-open

+## Including Date after the Milestone

+For a good changelog your like show the release date of each version.
+For this you can use the `--include-date` option:

+    $ ./vendor/bin/changelog-generator generate --user=doctrine --repository=migrations --milestone=2.0 --include-date

 ## Configuration File

 You can provide a PHP configuration file to the changelog generator if you don't want to provide the data manually each time.